MarketingProInsider/marketingproinsider/content/posts/blog_49.md

 Use tools like YouTube Studio to see how your channel is doing.
 Tools like TubeBuddy and VidIQ help too.
 They give you insights and ways to improve.

 #### What common mistakes should I avoid during a YouTube audit?
-Don't ignore what your audience says or overlook important metrics.
-Also, don't compare yourself to others without a good reason.
+Do not ignore what your audience says or overlook important metrics.
+Also, do not compare yourself to others without a good reason.
 These mistakes can make your audit less useful.

 #### How can social media specialists aid in the YouTube audit process?
 Social media experts know how to make your channel better.
 They help improve your content and reach more people.
 They also make the audit process smoother.